top of page

 3. More Opportunities for Students

 Being part of a school with connections to international events and bodies like the ITF opens doors for our students.
-From competing nationally and internationally to exploring coaching, officiating, and leadership pathways—our members aren’t limited to just attending classes.
+From competing nationally and internationally to exploring coaching, officiating, and leadership pathways, our members aren’t limited to just attending classes.
 They become part of a community with real progression routes.

 4. Raising the Standard Locally

 Few schools in the area can boast internationally certified umpires on their coaching team.
-It reflects our commitment to high standards, ongoing education, and providing the very best for our students.
+This reflects our commitment to high standards, ongoing education, and providing the very best for our students.
 When you train at WMA, you’re not just learning techniques—you’re learning from experts who operate at the highest level of the sport.

 Train Where Opportunity Lives

-Whether your goal is fitness, confidence, competition, or even international representation—Worcestershire Martial Arts is the place to start.
+Whether your goal is fitness, confidence, competition, or even international representation, Worcestershire Martial Arts is the place to start.

 We offer: